Local Thrift Stores

 By fully leveraging local thrift stores you can find the maximum number of used books when scouting for inventory.

 Do thrift stores make money for booksellers?
 In my previous article I said thrift stores were one of the very best sources for finding used books to sell.
+That's been my experience with thrift stores in my area.

 By following these thrift store guidelines you can increase the profitability of your online book selling business.